-7.11.3 Cut-off paths
+7.11.4 Cut-off paths

 You can create cut-off paths and define the outputs switched by the cut-off paths.
+(Example: the protective fields switch the OSSD pair, the warning fields switch a universal output.)

 You need a cut-off path for every field in a field set.
 If the field sets have different sizes, use the field set with the most fields as a guide.